Legal & Compliance Vault: Essential Tools for Indian Founders

 Employment Offer Letter

-Standard formal job offer template including salary breakdown (CTC), probation, and notice period.
+Standard formal job offer template including salary breakdown (CTC), probation, and notice period rules.

 IP Assignment Agreement

 Critical for tech startups.
-Transfers all IP rights from founders/developers to the company entity.
+Transfers all IP rights from founders or early developers to the company entity.

 Freelancer Agreement